 SCICU Scholars Program

 The SCICU Scholars Program was developed in 1994 to encourage investment in undergraduate student scholars at SCICU’s member institutions.
 SCICU Scholars Program benefactors recognize the value of their investment in SCICU students for fueling growth of future leaders and the South Carolina economy.
 They also recognize that the cost of college may prove prohibitive to outstanding young people with high potential for long-term success.
-For the 2016-2017 academic year, $391,205 was awarded to undergraduate students at SCICU member colleges and universities.
+For the 2021-2022 academic year, the SCICU Scholars Program awarded $383,200 to undergraduate students at SCICU member colleges and universities.
 Criteria for scholarships are developed with each donor.